ALL VEHICLES MUST COMPLY WITH THE FOLLOWING: Updated 02/04/2017

 Crash helmets in Modified classes are to be used if a solid roof is not fitted.
 A helmet is compulsory in timed trials and team recovery competitions.

-The helmet must conform to the current MSA regulations listed in the ‘Blue Book’ [C(c)90].
-You must use a helmet with a fire resistant lining, the label will read B.S.6658-85 A F/R and is red in colour or Snell SA2000, these are the two most common standards for motor sports crash helmets.
+The helmet must conform to the current MSA regulations listed in the ‘Blue Book’ [K(10.3.1].
+Snell SA2005,to SA2015 these are the most common standards for motor sports crash helmets.
 The full list is in the MSA Blue Book, do not accept any other.

 Helmets should have an MSA compliance sticker affixed to the right hand side by an MSA National scrutineer.